xiongquan1230/IETF126-Sidemeeting-HP-WAN/README.md

 We're planning to have a side meeting at IETF 126: High-performance WAN.
-This side meeting will focus on the HP-WAN Updates, HPC/AI service intent, Rate-based SRv6, Scale-across and following up the discussions upon IETF125 Hackathon.
+This side meeting will focus on the HP-WAN Updates, Rate-based SRv6, Scale-across and following up the discussions upon IETF125 Hackathon.

 Time:  ‌Tuesday, July 21st, 9:30-11:00 (Vienna)